Skip to main content

 Our volunteers play an important role in the venue’s emergency procedures should the need arise.
 Being on your feet for the minimum of an hour at a time, the ability to go up and down stairs and some light lifting may be required.

-You don’t need to have any previous ushering or theatre experience – we will provide training prior to starting your first shift.
-Plus, you can never beat on-the-job experience which is plentiful alongside our FOH Staff and established volunteers.
+You don’t need to have any previous ushering or theatre experience.
+On-the-job experience will be plentiful alongside our experienced FOH staff and established volunteers.

 Our volunteers are friendly, courteous, helpful, approachable, confident communicators and excellent ambassadors for the venues.
 You should have a can-do attitude, an interest in live performance or the arts, strong communication skills and a reasonable level of fitness.

 Due to the relative complexities of these roles within BV&E, an application process is in place.
-This involves the submission of an application form (online only – link will be provided following your enquiry), followed by an interview and a referee check.
+This involves the submission of an online application form, followed by an interview and a referee check.
 Not all applicants are offered roles.
 Further information is provided in the Information Pack.

 Prospective volunteers of the City of Greater Bendigo are required to have a satisfactory Working With Children Check prior to commencement.